 Vagrant Security Concerns

-Databases typically contain information whose access should be restricted.
-For this reason, it is worth to discuss here some security concerns that Vagrant users should be aware about.
+Databases typically contain information to which access should be restricted.
+For this reason, it's worth discussing some security concerns that Vagrant users should be aware of.

 Access to the Vagrant Machine